Getting Started with Custom Framing

 • Care needs to be taken when cleaning to not scratch the surface on all acrylics.
 Best to wipe with microfiber cloths and not paper towels.

 5. Standard Styrene – Cheapest.
 Styrene will sometimes come with ready-made frames bought from places like Walmart or Amazon.
 Styrene is very thin, scratches very easily, sometimes has a slightly cloudy quality to it.
 Styrene will bow over time.
 If you buy a ready-made frame, consider upgrading the glazing with a framer or at your local glass shop.
 Remember if switching to glass, you will need spacers and best to involve a framer.
-If switching to a higher-grade acrylic, you do not need spacers.
+If switching to a higher-grade acrylic, you may not need spacers.

 7. Optimum Museum Quality Acrylic – This is the top-of-the-line choice for framing your art.
 Has 99% UV protection, anti-reflective, anti-static, and scratch resistant due to a hard coating.
 Significantly more expensive than the other acrylic and glass options.
 One common brand is TruView.